 The change is not anticipated to diminish the enjoyment of, safety or quality of life in existing neighborhoods within the area.
+However, the request can be considered an intensification of the area.

 B. Whether the proposed use(s) would cause a material reduction (five per cent or more) in the value of existing abutting lands or approved development.